alynioke/rtg-mentorship-2022/lecture_3/README.md

 ## The five whys of JavaScript

-### 1. Why Javascript?
+### 1. Why JavaScript?

-Javascript was born out of necessity by NetScape developer.
+JavaScript was born out of necessity by NetScape developer.
 Initially called "Mocha".
 Fun fact: The initial version was created in just 10 days.

 ### 2. Why was JavaScript made by NetScape?